History of crossbows: Mounted crossbow

-However, Juwaini's description of the campaign against the Nizaris contains many exaggerations due to his bias against the Nizari Ismailis, and Maimun-Diz was actually not as impregnable as such other nearby castles as Alamut and Lamasar, according to Peter Wiley.
+However, Juvayni's description of the campaign against the Nizaris contains many exaggerations due to his bias against the Nizari Ismailis, and Maimun-Diz was actually not as impregnable as such other nearby castles as Alamut and Lamasar, according to Peter Wiley.

 Multiple bolt crossbow

 The multiple bolt crossbow appeared around the late 4th century BC.
 A passage dated to 320 BC states that it was mounted on a three-wheeled carriage and stationed on the ramparts.
 The crossbow was drawn using a treadle and shot 3 m long arrows.
 Other drawing mechanisms such as winches and oxen were also used.
 Later on pedal release triggers were also used.
 Although this weapon was able to discharge multiple bolts, it was at the cost of reduced accuracy since the further the arrow was from the center of the bow string, the more off center its trajectory would be.
 It had a maximum range of 450 m.

 When Qin Shi Huang's magicians failed to get in touch with "spirits and immortals of the marvellous islands of the Eastern Sea", they excused themselves by saying large monsters blocked their way.
 Qin Shi Huang personally went out with a multiple bolt crossbow to see these monsters for himself.
 He found no monsters but killed a big fish.

 In 99 BC, they were used as field artillery against attacking nomadic cavalry.

 Although Zhuge Liang is often credited with the invention of the repeating crossbow, this is actually due to a mistranslation confusing it with the multiple bolt crossbow.
 The source actually says Zhuge invented a multiple bolt crossbow that could shoot ten iron bolts simultaneously, each 20 cm long.

 In 759 AD, Li Quan described a type of multiple bolt crossbow capable of destroying ramparts and city towers: